Personal preparedness is a Renaissance Man's obligation to himself and those he loves to protect and keep them safe.

 Welcome to the Way the Renaissance Man podcast.
 This is a show about ideas, personal empowerment, and celebrating the rational life.
 Our goal is to help each other discover the tools needed to better focus our minds, integrate our thoughts with actions, and live the lives we really want with your host Jim Woods.

-Today’s Guest is an FBI Special Agent Executive (Ret.), author of the book “How To Spot A Terrorist: Before It’s Too Late” and FOX News contributor John Iannarelli.
+Today's Guest from our FreedomFest interviews is an FBI Special Agent Executive (Ret.), author of the book “How To Spot A Terrorist: Before It's Too Late” and FOX News contributor John Iannarelli.
 John retired from the FBI after more than 20 years of service, during which time he was a member of the FBI SWAT Team and participated in the investigations of the Oklahoma City Bombing, the 9/11 attack, and Congresswoman Gabrielle Giffords’ shooting.

 Among his many FBI assignments, John previously served in Washington, D.C. as the FBI National Spokesperson and later on the Executive Staff of the FBI’s Cyber Division.
 He was a Squad Supervisor before becoming the Assistant Special Agent in Charge of the FBI’s Phoenix Division, the number two position overseeing all Criminal, Cyber and Counter Intelligence investigations throughout Arizona.